-A: That first meeting with a seller is vital, and so is the first impression you give them.
+A: That first meeting with a meeting with a seller is vital, and so is the first impression you give them.
 Making that great first impression will largely come down to the questions you ask, and how well you listen to the answers.

 Here are 4 excellent questions to ask to set yourself apart.

 1. What’s the culture like in the office?

 This is a great open-ended question that gives the seller a chance to go in a direction they choose.
 If you listen closely, it gives you some insight into the practice that might be difficult to glean otherwise.
 In your follow-up questions, be sure to focus on the positive, not the negative.

 2. Tell me about your treatment style.